aokurdi/dwm/README.md

 If you don't know c language, _don't_ waste your time! go and grab another wm that is more user friendly;
 On the other hand, if you are good in c you'll fall in love with this window manager.

-This is my modifications on the dwm, it is based of the version of [https://arcolinux.com](Arco Linux), the original dwm 6.2 can be found at [https://dwm.suckless.org](Suckless Org) .
+This is my modifications on the dwm, it is based of the version of [Arco Linux](https://arcolinux.com), the original dwm 6.2 can be found at [Suckless Org](https://dwm.suckless.org) .

 ### Applied patches:
 * dwm-aplhasystray.